prewired/prewired.github.io/src/pages/about.md

 * supporting young people in experimenting with the technologies that seem interesting to them;
 * guiding young people to resources for self-teaching, and towards best practices;
 * providing an environment in which young people can safely engage with like-minded peers to work on projects of their own design, and can safely gain access to volunteering by adults from academia and industry; and
-* encouraging idea generation, team building and pooling technical skills in preparation for higher education and the world of work.
+* encouraging idea generation, team building, and pooling technical skills in preparation for higher education and the world of work.

 The Prewired launch was held on the morning of 16<sup>th</sup> October 2013, in the University of Edinburgh’s Informatics Forum.
 38 young people between the ages of 4 and 18 attended, while 15 volunteers—university students, staff and local industry professionals—came along to help.
 Following on from the launch, we held Prewired on a biweekly basis on Wednesday evenings in one of the School of Informatics computing labs in Appleton Tower.
 Despite minimal advertising, a devoted cohort of young people attended during 2013-14 on a regular basis, often accompanied by a parent, with numbers consistently in the 30&ndash;40 range.